Lo1176/MCL_POC/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 3.67.0 - 2021-08-17 =
+* Improved: better handle potential errors when previewing an email;
+* Improved: "Recalculate" Lists and Segments count button also on Subscribers page;
+* Improved: allow importing subscribers with consent but without IP addresses;
+* Improved: prevent deleting a list if used with a form;
+* Fixed: empty WooCommerce Products block can't be deleted;
+* Fixed: when scheduling email, calendar doesn't respect WordPress "week starts on" setting;
+* Fixed: exporting personal data in WordPress Tools fails with MailPoet error;
+* Fixed: below pages form doesn't show on pages created with WP Job Manager;
+* Fixed: button rendering in Outlook 2016.

+= 3.66.0 - 2021-08-09 =
+* Improved: tested up to WordPress 5.8;
+* Improved: more consistent behavior when subscribing via different sources;
+* Changed: removed a poll after deactivating MailPoet plugin;
+* Fixed: creating segment from stats page doesn't work;
+* Fixed: WooCommerce customers are moved to trash when WordPress Users list is disabled;
+* Fixed: wrong "recalculated at" time for lists counts in some cases.

 = 3.65.1 - 2021-07-20 =
 * Fixed: Sign up button in welcome wizard not working.